Winemaking

 The innovative intuitions of Franco Allegrini, supported by technical and scientific studies, have introduced substantial changes, making the current method of appassimento a real cutting-edge process.
 Franco was the mastermind and driver of the project to build the Fumane drying facility, a benchmark for winemaking in Valpolicella and the concrete outcome of a tenacious quest for excellence.

 At the Terre di Fumane drying facility, the grapes are carefully monitored during autumn and winter; large fans promote the drying process by ensuring constant air circulation.
-During appassimento, the first four days are crucial: the stem gradually dry out, sealing the berry and drastically reducing the risk of mould developing.
+During appassimento, the first four days are crucial.
+The stem gradually dry out, sealing the berry and drastically reducing the risk of mould developing.
 In addition to the loss of water and the consequent decrease in weight, the grapes undergo intense metabolic changes that substantially modify their organoleptic properties.
-In addition, it is precisely during the drying phase that a number of genes are activated that control the production of the unique aromas and fragrances of Amarone.
+It is precisely during the drying phase that a number of genes are activated that control the production of the unique aromas and fragrances of Amarone.